 Once approved your company will benefit from simplified customs procedures and be facilitated on security requirements.
 Anyone, whatever the size of their business involved in the supply chain can apply, including; logistics operators, carriers, freight forwarders and customs agents.
 HMRC will expect that prospective AEOs must be: financially solvent, compliant and able to demonstrate satisfactory management systems.
 If applying for security status the applicant must also demonstrate that it is compliant in security and safety standards.

 The Union Customs Code 2013 onwards

 The measures were originally introduced by an amendment to the European Union’s Community Customs Code in April 2005, Regulation 648/2005.
-The arrangements came into force in January 2008 and by mid 2013, nearly 12,000 AEO certificates had been issued across the EU – but only just over 300 in UK, so you can be one of an elite “club”!
+The arrangements came into force in January 2008 and by early 2021, well over 16,000 AEO certificates had been issued across the EU – but only over 1,100 in UK, so you can be one of an elite “club”!